xpeteliu/centri/README.md

 ## About this Project

 This project contains the React-based frontend code in the folder *client* and the Express-based backend code in the folder *api*.
-It has been configured to be ready for Heroku deployment.
+It has been configured for building in the Linux environment and is ready for Heroku deployment.
 The unit/integration/API tests are kept on the *test* branch, and the end-to-end tests are kept on the *e2e-test* branch.